Ilford HP

 HP is a cubic-grain black-and-white film from Ilford Photo with a long history.
 It originated as Hypersensitive Panchromatic plates in 1931.
 Since then it has progressed through a number of versions, with HP5 plus (HP5+ for short) being the latest.
 The main competitor of Ilford HP5 Plus is Kodak Tri-X 400.

-HP3 went through two speed changes in its history, but only one actual change to the emulsion.
-In 1960 the 200 ISO/ASA emulsion was relabeled as 400 ISO/ASA with no change to the product.
-The 200 ISO/ASA speed included an exposure safety margin, but with improvements in light meters this was deemed unnecessary, thus the speed was revised up to 400 ISO/ASA.

 On September 23, 2005, Ilford reintroduced its black-and-white single-use camera which includes 27 exposures of HP5 plus film.